West Papua Information Kit

 Act of Free Choice

 The Act of Free Choice (AFC) was the title of an Indonesian military presentation during 1969 to promote an Indonesian claim to West Papua.
-General Sarwo Edhi Wibowo had approximately 1025 people selected as representatives.
+This was two years after General Suharto sold the Freeport corporation a 30 year mining license of the colony.
+The Indonesian commander General Sarwo Edhi Wibowo selected 1025 men who were told to vote for Indonesia against independence.

 What the AFC was not